-As exciting as it may be to officially decide to teach online yoga classes, I recommend first slowing down, taking a deep breath, and creating a plan.
+As exciting as it may be to officially decide to teach online yoga classes, I recommend first slowing down, taking a deep breath, and creating a plan for your yoga career.

 Will you connect with your students through social media or will you let aggregate sites find an audience for you?
 Do you want to create a monthly membership program or lead yoga teacher training courses or simply upload weekly yoga classes?